 Audit: You may audit Adult Studies Program courses without record for a fee of \$50.00 per semester hour.
 Certain courses may be audited only on a space-available basis.
 Audit registrations may not change to credit status at a later date.
-Students who audit with record are required to pay the current Adult Studies tuition rate and are graded on a satisfactory/ unsatisfactory basis.
+Students who audit with record are required to pay the current Adult Studies tuition rate and are graded on a satisfactory/unsatisfactory basis.
 Senior citizens (age 62 or over) may audit Virginia Wesleyan courses on a space-available basis for \$50 per course.

 Advising: Academic counseling and extended office hours are provided for evening students by the Adult Studies Office.
 Help is available to assist you in making a transition into college life, a mid-life career change, or advancement and career development.

-Class Schedules: Our class schedule accommodates the traditional work day, with classes that meet in the evening and on alternate weekends.
-Our program is flexible to accommodate your busy schedule.
+Class Schedules: Class schedules accommodate the traditional work day, with classes that meet in the evening offering traditional, accelerated, modified distant learning, and alternate weekend classes.
+The program is flexible to accommodate busy schedules.
 The average part-time student takes one or two courses each semester, but you can work towards a degree as slowly or as rapidly as you wish.
 Part-time students are also encouraged to enroll in the summer sessions.